KubiczM/client-data/README.md

-## ClientData
+## ClientDATA

-ClientData is a personal trainer's assistant that automates client management, tracks training history, and stores important information such as goals, preferences, and injuries.
+ClientDATA is a personal trainer's assistant that automates client management, tracks training history, and stores important information such as goals, preferences, and injuries.
 The project is designed to work with a remote MariaDB database over an SSH tunnel.

 ### Features:
 - **Secure connection to a remote MariaDB database via SSH.**